melwyss/melwyss/README.md

 - 👋 Hi, I’m @melwyss
 - 👀 I’m interested in sustainability communication and consumer behavior
 - 🌱 I’m currently doing my PhD at University of Zurich in Communication Science
-- 📫 How to reach me melanie.wyss@hslu.ch
+- 📫 How you can reach me: melanie.wyss@hslu.ch

 <!---
 melwyss/melwyss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.